Libraries

 implementation 'financial.atomic:transact:<insert latest version>'

-If you're using the Transact SDK in a Java environment, add the following configuration to your module (app-level) Gradle file (usually app/build.gradle
+} If you're using the Transact SDK in a Java environment, add the following configuration to your module (app-level) Gradle file (usually app/build.gradle).
+These constraints resolve compatibility issues with Android lifecycle versions above 2.6.

 implementation("financial.atomic:transact:<insert latest version>")